adambard/learnxinyminutes-docs/chapel.html.markdown

 } while (j <= 10000);
 writeln(jSum);

-// for loops are much like those in python in that they iterate over a
+// for loops are much like those in Python in that they iterate over a
 // range.
 Ranges (like the 1..10 expression below) are a first-class object
 // in Chapel, and as such can be stored in variables. for i in 1..10 do write(i, ", ");